-If one (or more) of the flats is occupied as a HMO then this will need a licence (as mentioned directly above), however, the whole building may also need a licence if:
+If one (or more) of the flats are occupied as an HMO then this will need a licence (as mentioned directly above), however, the whole building may also need a licence if:

 - it does not meet the 1991 Building Regulations (or those thereafter)

-- no more than 2/3 of the building is owner occupied
+- no more than two-thirds of the building is owner-occupied

 More information on Building Regulations can be found on the Government Website.